ibm-cloud-docs/citrix-netscaler-vpx/ipsec-tunnel.md

 4. Select **Subnet IP** (SNIP) in the Local IP drop down list.
 5. Choose the appropriate SNIP to be used as the VPN endpoint from the **Local IP** drop down.
 6. Select **IPSEC** as the protocol from the drop down list.
-7. Choose the [previously created](/docs/infrastructure/citrix-netscaler-vpx?topic=citrix-netscaler-vpx-enable-required-features-in-vpx) profile name from the **IPSec Profile Name** drop down.
+7. Choose the [previously created](/docs/infrastructure/citrix-netscaler-vpx?topic=citrix-netscaler-vpx-enable-required-features-in-vpx) profile name from the **IPsec Profile Name** drop down.
 8. Click **Create**.

     ![Create IP Tunnel](images/ipsecCreateIPtunnel.png)